Our Team

 Conflict of Interest Disclosure: Dr. Mihalik is the Chief Science Officer for Senaptec Inc., a startup company in the visual and sensory performance space.

-Caprice H. Roberts
+Caprice Roberts

 MPH